Training environments that compound.

 Analyze blind spots

-930 analyzes rollouts across sessions.
-Detailed reports surface your model's strengths, weaknesses, and missing capabilities.
+Analyze rollouts across sessions.
+Surface strengths, weaknesses, and missing capabilities.

 03